-Comparison of 2016, Pre-COVD and Current Scenarios
+Comparison of 2016, Pre-COVID, and Current Scenarios

 A crucial issue that comes out of this exercise is that, beyond the slowdown in growth caused by COVID, both the pre-COVID and the post-COVID projections show a significant decline in the prospective rate of growth for most of the regions of the world, with respect to the projections incorporated into the WORLD in 2050.
-Using a slightly different classification than the one used above to conform with the projections made at that time, Figure 18 shows that all regions show a decline in the rate of growth for the period 2015-50, except for Emerging East Asia that remains basically unchanged and the smaller emerging Europe, which shows an increase in more recent estimates.
-The regions with the largest negative adjustments are Latin America, Middle East, and North Africa, and Sub-Saharan Africa, hit by declines in terms of trade, and thus estimated TFP, as discussed above, with smaller declines for Southern and Central Asia, and Advanced countries.
-To correct for the effect of lower growth in the period 2015-2020, an estimate of growth rates for the period made in 2016, and the pre-COVID and post-COVID estimates are presented in Figure 19.
-It can be observed that declines in the growth rates are observed for the total of EMDEs, with declines for East Asia, which had not been hit so hard by COVID, and for the three commodity intensive regions, with a slight decline in the case of South and Central Asia; a slight increase after COVID for the advanced countries can also be observed.
-Effectively, the current projections adjust for the terms of trade bias that had been discussed above and provide a more realistic assessment of the prospects for these regions, based on the newly available information.
-It should be noted also that the new projections incorporate a reclassification of countries from convergers and half convergers to lower categories, based on the experience in the last ten years.
+Using a slightly different classification than the one used above to conform with the projections made at that time, Figure 25 shows that all regions show a decline in the rate of growth for the period 2015-50, except for E merging East Asia which remains basically unchanged and Emerging Europe, which shows an increase in more recent estimates.
+The regions with the largest negative adjustments are Latin America, Middle East and North Africa, and Sub-Saharan Africa, hit by declines in terms of trade, and thus estimated TFP, as discussed above, with smaller projected declines for Southern and Central Asia, and Advanced countries.
+To some extent the difference in the projections reflect the actual performance of the World economy between 2015 and 2020, and the expected recovery from the Pandemic in the next few years.
+To observe the possible differences in the scenarios in the mediumand long-term projections, Figure 26 provides a comparison of the GDP growth rates for the period 2030-50, included in the 2016 Scenario as well as the pre-COVID and post-COVID estimates.
+It can be observed that declines in the growth rates are observed for East Asia, which had not been hit so hard by COVID, and for the three commodityintensive regions, with a slight decline in the case of South and Central Asia; a slight increase after COVID for the advanced countries can also be observed.
+Effectively, the current scenarios adjust for the terms of trade bias that had been discussed above and provide a more realistic assessment, based on the newly available information.
+It should be noted also that the new projections incorporate a reclassification of countries from "convergers" and "half-convergers" to lower categories, based on the experience in the last ten years.